llxxbb/Nature/doc/plan.md

 ## future

-quick start
+* quick start
-give a demo
+* give a demo
-support multiple rpc types, such as web and gRpc
+* support multiple rpc types, such as web and gRpc
+* monitor

 ### Thing

 * add define verify